mxr4w2g/CoffeeShopProject/README.md

 # CoffeeShopProject

 Overview:
 This project is designed for coffee enthusiasts to order their favorite coffee products and write reviews.
-Created as part of a collaborative project by a team of five, the site offers a streamlined experience for online coffee purchasing.
+The site offers a streamlined experience for online coffee purchasing.

 Features:
 Online Ordering: Users can browse, select, and purchase various coffee products directly from the site.
 Coffee Reviews: Helping users to make informed choices.